Despite approval in late March, DES still hasn’t announced when unemployment extensions will be available.

 But despite the CARES Act being passed in late March, the Arizona Department of Economic Security still hasn’t announced when PEUC will be available.

 The DES website states:

 “PEUC provides an additional 13 weeks of emergency unemployment benefits for people who remain unemployed after they’ve exhausted their traditional unemployment benefits.
 PEUC is not yet available in Arizona.
 Our Unemployment Insurance team is currently working on implementing the extension of benefits and will provide an update when possible.”

 This lagging process mirrors that of the state’s Pandemic Unemployment Assistance (PUA) program, which allows people who don’t traditionally qualify for benefits to receive relief.
 Arizona didn’t launch its system for the program until May 12, long after some states had begun operating their versions.

 RELATED: Denied For Unemployment?
 You Might Be Eligible For Arizona’s PUA Program During the Pandemic After All

-ABC 15 reported that at least eight other states are already operating PUEC programs.
+ABC 15 reported that at least eight other states are already operating PEUC programs.

 Confusion due to Arizona’s delays in these systems and other problems with unemployment led to the creation of a Facebook group dedicated to helping people navigate through their claims process.